MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Setting-up-Update-Synchronizations.md

 You can specify update products and classifications on the **Options** page under **Products and Classifications**.
 Products are listed in a hierarchy, grouped by product family.
 If you select Windows, you automatically select every product that falls under that product hierarchy.
 By selecting the parent check box you select all items under it, as well as all future versions.
 Selecting the child check boxes will not select the parent check boxes.
 The default setting for products is all Windows products, and the default setting for classifications is critical and security updates.

 If a WSUS server is running in replica mode, you will not be able to perform this task.
-For more information about replica mode, see [Running WSUS Replica Mode](Running-WSUS-Replica-Mode.md), and [Step 1: Prepare for Your WSUS Deployment](../deploy/Step-1--Prepare-for-Your-WSUS-Deployment.md).
+For more information about replica mode, see [Running WSUS Replica Mode](Running-WSUS-Replica-Mode.md), and [Plan Your WSUS Deployment](../plan/Plan-Your-WSUS-Deployment.md).

 ##### To specify update products and classifications for synchronization